kanaka/data-defined-systems/docs/presentations/source/presentation.md

 Notes:

+- docker compose has an override or overlay capability where you can merge multiple compose files.

 - here is an example two compose files are being merged together
-    - essentially a deep merge with array values appending
+    - essentially a deep merge with array values appending and map values merged
-        - the image key is just overridden
+    - a few special cases
         - environments and volumes are merged as a map even if defined as a list
 - compose overlays have limitations:
   - Unwieldy once you have more than 2 files.
   - No way to represent dependencies.
+  - Upper right would not work without one on the left because bar does not have an image or build defined.

 ---